 It was only weeks ago — at least it seems like that — but it was a third of a century.

-In the spring of 1981, I traveled to Nepal in Central Asia to do a magazine story for Today about a Canadian medical missionary — a doctor — who ran a small hospital on a terraced mountain, high above the clouds.
+In the spring of 1981, I traveled to Central Asia to do a magazine story for Today on a Canadian missionary — a medical doctor — who ran a small hospital high above the clouds on a terraced mountain in Nepal.

 The story of ‘Doctor Helen’ took up four pages of Today, a supplement to the major newspapers in Canada in the 1970s and 80s.
 With the highest circulation of any publication in the country, Today was king.

 Today arrived with the Saturday edition of: